-We consider assessment of your progress in therapy to be an important and routine part of providing quality services to you.
+We consider assessment of your child or family's progress in therapy to be an important and routine part of providing quality services.
 We are also interested in sharing what we learn about how to improve training or services with others who share the same mission.
-Toward that end, you will be asked to allow the use of your answers (without any identifying information) in research publications or presentations.
-You will be given an opportunity to read the Research Informed Consent Form and have your questions answered before deciding.
-You will be entirely free to decline to participate in the research and if you do decline, that will not affect the clinical services that you receive in any way.
+Toward that end, you will be asked to allow the use of your child's or family's answers (without any identifying information) in research publications or presentations.
+All the members of your family who are in treatment and who are age 13 or older will be given an opportunity to read the Research Informed Consent Form and have their questions answered before deciding.
+Every family member 13 or older will be free to decline to participate in the research and if anyone does decline, that will not affect the services that your family receives in any way.
+Parents or guardians of clients age 12 or younger will decide if their child's data will be used in the research.